Governance and Trustees

 Our charitable objective is to give charitable relief to immigrants and refugees who are suffering hardship, distress or are in need.

 Our mission is to improve the welfare and wellbeing of people held in detention by offering friendship and advocating for fair treatment.

 Please see our Articles of Association for more details: Articles of Association

-The charity has five paid employees, and we otherwise deliver our services through volunteers.
+The charity has seven paid employees, and we otherwise deliver our services through volunteers.
 The volunteers visit people held in detention in the Gatwick area.